Running With Time

-Overjoyed as Vietnam football team edged Qatar in a penalty shootout to secure a place in the final of the AFC U-23 Championship, I immediately planned to attend the final game in Changzhou.
-The only barrier was a visa entry to Mainland of China given there was not much time left until Saturday, and that Australian Day made this Friday a public holiday.
+Overjoyed as Vietnam football team edged Qatar in a penalty shootout to secure a place in the final, I immediately planned to attend the final game in Changzhou.
+The only barrier was a visa entry to China, given there was not much time left until Saturday, and that Australian Day made this Friday a public holiday.

-I looked up several express services and found one that would help me to obtain the visa on time as long as my application got submitted to them before 12.00.
+I looked up several express services and found one that would help me to obtain the visa on time as long as my application got submitted to them before 12.
 I glanced at the clock and realised it was already 11.20.
 I ran 1.4km home from the office to fetch my passport and stormed into Fotolab to have my visa photos taken.
 I quickly printed all required documents such as legal residence certificate, bank statement, and employment contract and made it to the Chinese Visa Application Centre at 11.55.

 This Saturday I would cheer for the team from Sydney then (╥_╥)